borisgontar/osm-pbf-parser-node/Readme.md

 });

 ```
-where `consume` is the final Writable.
+where `consume` is the next Writable.
 For example,
 the following code just prints out all received objects:
 ```javascript
 const consume = new Transform.PassThrough({